evan-burke/db-benchmarking/python - asyncpg benchmark results/asyncpg benchmark.md

 pip install -r requirements.txt
 ```

-The automatic pg cluster creation in the benchmark script wasn't working for me, so I set up a local postgres user for this:
+The automatic pg cluster creation in the benchmark script wasn't working for me, so I set up a local postgres user for this.

-edit this:
+Edit this:
 ```shell
 sudo nano /etc/postgresql/*/main/pg_hba.conf
 ```

-set both of these lines  to 'trust' instead of 'peer' and 'md5':
+Set both of these lines  to 'trust' instead of 'peer' and 'md5':
 ```
 # Database administrative login by Unix domain socket
 local   all             postgres                                peer